titpetric/microservice/articles/2019-12-07-scaffolding-database-migrations.md

 - `statement_index` - the sequential statement index from a migration,
 - `status` - this will either be "ok", or the error produced from a failing migration

-To exmplain `statement_index`: each migration can be several SQL queries.
+To explain `statement_index`: each migration can be several SQL queries.
 A common case is to import the complete database schema inside one migration, where a migration will be several `CREATE TABLE` statements in a single file.
 We need to split this file with a delimiter `;`, which should be at the end of the line.
 For this we can use the `;$` regular expression to